 See 1.3 Transfer of Financial Assets.

-Issuer covenants include covenants to comply with the transaction documents and to join in any action necessary to preserve the portfolio assets, as well as standard separateness covenants.
+Issuer covenants include covenants to comply with the transaction documents and to join in any action necessary to preserve the portfolio assets, as well as standard separateness covenants (see the “Non-consolidation” section of Section 1.2 Special Purpose Entities (SPEs)).
+It will also typically covenant and agree to fulfil the reporting requirement under Article 7 of the SR (if designated for that purpose), to make the CBI Notification and register security in accordance with the Irish Companies Act.
 Originator (and servicer) covenants include compliance with applicable laws and maintenance of authorisations.
 Breach of covenant will constitute a breach of the transaction documents which may trigger an event of default.

 The servicer is responsible for day-to-day administration including collections and enforcement.
 The transaction documents will typically provide for replacement of the servicer upon insolvency or material breach of obligations.